Hitler (2024 film)

-Hitler is a 2024 Indian Tamil-language action drama film written and directed by Dhana.
+Hitler is a 2024 Indian Tamil-language action thriller film written and directed by Dhana.
 The film was produced by T. D. Rajha, and D. R. Sanjay Kumar under the banner Chendur Film International.
 The film stars Vijay Antony, Riya Suman, and Gautham Vasudev Menon, alongside Charan Raj, Redin Kingsley, Vivek Prasanna, Tamizh, and Aadukalam Naren in supporting roles.

 Hitler was released on 27 September 2024.

 Plot

 In Kumananthozhu, Theni district, a group of women cross a fast-flowing river in the torrential rain using a rope and subsequently drown.